NVlabs/instant-ngp/README.md

              libxinerama-dev libxcursor-dev libxi-dev
 ```

-Next, we recommend installing CUDA and OptiX in `/usr/local/`.
+We also recommend installing CUDA and OptiX in `/usr/local/` and adding the CUDA installation to your path.
-Make sure to add your CUDA installation to your path, for example, if you have CUDA 11.4, add the following to your `~/.bashrc`
+For example, if you have CUDA 11.4, add the following to your `~/.bashrc`
 ```sh
 export PATH="/usr/local/cuda-11.4/bin:$PATH"
 export LD_LIBRARY_PATH="/usr/local/cuda-11.4/lib64:$LD_LIBRARY_PATH"
 ```

-# Compilation
+# Compilation (Windows & Linux)

 Begin by cloning this repository and all its submodules using the following command:
 ```sh